pointsoflight/eosearch/README.md

 ## Specifictions

 This is mainly intended to be a fast lookup service for other projects.
 The API should support lookup by EIN, city, state, or zip, and return JSON of matching rows in the database.

+Bonus points for automating the fetching of CSVs from the IRS website, and auto-loading them into a mySQL instance.